 \else \fi

 \ifpreprint \else

 \fi

 Figure~\ref{fig:percent_changes} shows the average effect of the MIP solutions on compartments $A$, $R$, and $D$ for the main US geographic regions: Northeast, West, Midwest, and South. \secondReviewChanges{States in the Midwest have a much larger average effect on the $R$ compartment compared to Northeast states.
 This is because we allow for overbudget solutions, where $\sum_{i \in \mathcal{C}} x_i > N$, to ensure that each county has at least one treatment facility.
-More Midwest states tend to have overbudget solutions because they have many small counties that do not initially have treatment facilities.
-Adding a facility to each of these small counties therefore increases treatment capacity significantly, leading to large increases in the number of people that can now be in rehabilitation in our model.
-We see that states with overbudget solutions have over 100\% increases in the $R$ compartment compared to baseline epidemic dynamics.
-We show these solutions in \ifpreprint Appendix~\ref{overbud}. \else Section EC.7. \fi If we only consider solutions that are within budget, Figure~\ref{fig:percent_changes} shows that these solutions on average decrease the number of people with OUD by \secondReviewChanges{$6.49\pm1.295\%$}, increase the number of people getting treatment by \secondReviewChanges{$47.08\pm17.195\%$}, and decrease the number of opioid-related deaths by \secondReviewChanges{$0.43\pm0.075\%$} after 2 years. } Across states, our MIP solutions have the greatest impact on the number of people in rehabilitation ($R$) because our decision variables directly affect the parameter $\zeta$, which dictates how the $R$ compartment evolves over time. \secondReviewChanges{Although we are significantly increasing the number of people being treated for OUD, we can see that the trickle down effect to decreasing OUD-related deaths is much smaller.
-This makes sense because even after getting treatment, patients could still relapse and overdose; treatment just decreases the likelihood of that scenario.} \reviewChanges{
+Midwest states tend to have overbudget solutions since they have many small counties with no initial treatment facilities.
+Adding a facility to each of these small counties therefore increases treatment capacity significantly, leading to states with overbudget solutions having over 100\% increases in the $R$ compartment compared to baseline epidemic dynamics.
+We show these solutions in \ifpreprint Appendix~\ref{overbud}. \else Section EC.6. \fi If we only consider solutions that are within budget, Figure~\ref{fig:percent_changes} shows that these solutions on average decrease the number of people with OUD by \secondReviewChanges{$6.49\pm1.295\%$}, increase the number of people getting treatment by \secondReviewChanges{$47.08\pm17.195\%$}, and decrease the number of opioid-related deaths by \secondReviewChanges{$0.43\pm0.075\%$} after 2 years. } \thirdReviewChanges{For our formulation with spatial information, there are fewer states with over-budget solutions, as we allow certain counties to have no treatment facilities.
+However, the spatial formulation solutions still have a similar impact on population health measures compared to the original formulation, as shown in Section~\ref{bench_descrip}.
+We show a detailed analysis of the spatial formulation solutions in \ifpreprint Appendix~\ref{spatial}. \else Section EC.7. \fi} Across states, our MIP solutions have the greatest impact on the number of people in rehabilitation ($R$) because our decision variables directly affect the parameter $\zeta$, which dictates how the $R$ compartment evolves over time. \secondReviewChanges{Although our solutions could significantly increase the number of people being treated for OUD, the trickle down effect to decreasing OUD-related deaths is much smaller.
+This makes sense because treatment decreases the likelihood of relapse and overdose, but does not eliminate the possibility.} \reviewChanges{